llctrautmann/Obsidian/Concepts/Vector Calculus.md

 ## Partial Differentiation and Gradients
-The generalization of the derivative to functions of several variables is the gradient.
+The generalisation of the derivative to functions of several variables is the gradient.
 To obtain the gradient, I need to build the partial derivatives wrt. to each variable in the function while keeping all other variables constant.

 $$
 \begin{aligned}